Before we begin the manufacturing stage, here are some technical basics.

 - The classic spring pumps/bars which are the most used.

-THE PUMP FLUSHING TOOL
+THE PUMP HUNTING TOOL

 The system is the same for watch buckles.